 - Physical therapy – movement increases strength and confidence

 - Stay connected!
 Engaging in as many of your normal activities as you can, talk to people

 - Biological studies have given us insights into the neurotransmitter system (chemical messengers that pass nerve signals).
 Old theories about how pain signals travel through the body are being modified.
 Recent findings have shown that the pain pathways are more complicated and are effected by many different types of stimulation.

 - Psychosocial research shows that your feelings about your pain are more important in many ways than what caused the pain.
 How you respond is important.
-A lot of literature shows that support groups and individual responses matter.
+Self-determination, realistic expectations and goal setting are major components in coping with pain.

 - Chronic pain research has shown numerous things: